cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Financial fraud is a pervasive problem costing institutions and customers billions annually.
 Most known examples include credit card fraud, fraudulent online payments, and money laundering.
 Banks worldwide faced an estimated $$ \$442 $$ billion in fraud-related losses in 2023 alone.
-In particular, credit card transactional fraud is projected to reach $$ \$43 $$ billion in annual losses by 2026.[^4] Beyond direct losses, fraud undermines customer trust and can even lead to false positives where legitimate transactions are wrongly blocked.
+In particular, credit card transactional fraud is projected to reach $$ \$43 $$ billion in annual losses by 2026.
-These false alarms frustrate customers and damage banks' reputation.
+Beyond direct losses, fraud undermines customer trust and damages banks' reputation.
+For example, it leads to false positives where legitimate transactions are wrongly blocked.
-Consequently, fraud detection systems must not only catch as much fraud as possible but also minimize false positives.
+Consequently, financial fraud detection systems must not only catch as much fraud as possible but also minimize false positives.

 Fraudsters' tactics evolve rapidly.
 Traditional rule-based systems (or simple statistical methods) have proven inadequate against today’s adaptive fraud models.
 On one hand, fraudsters form complex schemes and exploit networks of accounts.
 On the other hand, legitimate transaction volumes continue to grow due to the rise of e-commerce and digital payments.

-This has driven a shift toward Machine Learning (ML) and AI-based approaches that can learn subtle patterns and adapt over time.
+This situation has driven a shift toward Machine Learning (ML) and AI-based approaches that can learn subtle patterns and adapt over time.
-Critically, detection must happen in real-time (or near-real time) to intervene before fraudsters can complete illicit transactions.
+Critically, financial fraud detection must happen in real-time (or near-real time) to intervene before fraudsters can complete illicit transactions.
 Catching fraud "closer to the time of fraud occurrence is key" so that suspicious transactions can be blocked or flagged immediately.[^2]

-This article deep dives into the current state-of-the-art of real-time transactional fraud detection, spanning both academic research and industry practices.
+This article deep dives into the current state-of-the-art of real-time transactional fraud detection, spanning both academic research and current industry practices.

-We cover the major model families used today:
+I cover the major model families used today:

 1. **Classical ML models:** Logistic regression, decision trees, random forests, and SVMs.
 2. **Deep Learning models:** ANNs, CNNs, RNNs/LSTMs, autoencoders, and GANs.
 3. **Graph-based models:** GNNs and graph algorithms that leverage transaction relationships.
 4. **Transformer-based and foundation models:** Large pre-trained models like Stripe’s payments foundation model.

-For each category, we discuss representative use cases or studies, highlight strengths and weaknesses, and comment on their suitability for real-time fraud detection.
+For each category, I discuss representative use cases or studies, highlight strengths and weaknesses, and comment on their suitability for real-time fraud detection.

 # Classical ML Models